Jesubalan19/DS_JAVA_MODULE-07/Ex6-Right-Rotation-LinkedList.md

 ```
 /*
 Program to  Right Rotation LinkedList
-Developed by: SABARINATH.R
+Developed by: JESUBALAN A
-RegisterNumber: 212223100048
+RegisterNumber: 212223240060

 import java.util.Scanner;